wp-plugins/user-submitted-posts/readme.txt

 * Option to set logged-in username as submitted-post author
 * Option to set logged-in user&rsquo;s URL as the submitted URL
 * Option to set a default submission category via hidden field
+* Option to disable loading of external JavaScript file
+* Option to specify URL for targeted resource loading

 **Image Uploads**